Consider applying early - the application fee is FREE until January 15th.

 Click here for answers to frequently asked questions about the concurrent-degree program.

-Note: Offers of admission from The Drucker School of Business are contingent upon successful completion (3.0 or higher GPA) during their first semester at Southwestern.
-Those concurrent-degree students who fall below 3.0 after the first semester may be subject to additional application requirements or revocation of their admissions offer from The Drucker School.
+Note: Offers of admission from The Drucker School of Business are contingent upon successful completion (3.0 or higher GPA) during their first year at Southwestern.
+Those concurrent-degree students who fall below 3.0 after the first year may be subject to additional application requirements or revocation of their admissions offer from The Drucker School.

 Priority Deadline for the Concurrent-degree Program